Information experience of multispecies families

 Supervisors: Dr Maja Krtalić and Professor Anne Goulding

 With an Information Science background, Niloofar Solhjoo is a young scholar from Iran passionate about companion animals.
 During her Master’s degree, she focused on pet health information seeking and health literacy intervention for pet guardians.
-Since 2018 Niloofar has voluntary worked with different groups in animal information field (e.g. the Association for Veterinary Informatics (AVI), the International Conference of Animal Health Information Specialists (ICAHIS), and the European Veterinary Libraries Group (EVLG).
+Since 2018 Niloofar has voluntary worked with different groups in animal information field (e.g. the Association for Veterinary Informatics (AVI), and the International Conference of Animal Health Information Specialists (ICAHIS).
 In 2020, Niloofar started her PhD in Information Systems as a Victoria Doctoral Scholarship recipient in the School of Information Management.
-She is researching on Information Experience (IE) with special interests in the human-companion animal interactions and their everyday lives.
-Niloofar also has a background in qualitative research, and knowledge management.
-As an added bonus she can do yoga and artistic swimming.
+She is researching on Information Experience (IE) with special interests in the human-companion animal relationship and their everyday lives.
+Her PhD research proposal was awarded an Honorable Mention by the Association for Information Science and Technology (ASIS&T) in 2022.
+As an added bonus Niloofar can do yoga and artistic swimming.

 BA in Library and Information Science, Alzahra University, Iran; MA in Information Management, University of Tehran, Iran

-Niloofar’s research interests relating to her current project include information experience, everyday life, human-animal relationship, and phenomenology.
-Her general research interests also include health literacy, information behaviour, veterinary communication, and embodied information.
+Niloofar’s research interests relating to her current project include information experience, everyday life information behaviour, embodiment, and multispecies methodology.

 Solhjoo, N. (2020).
 Owner-pet and veterinarian-client relationships and successful information interventions.
-In the European Association for Health Information and Libraries Conference (EAHIL 2020).
+Presented at the 17th European Association of Health Information and Libraries conference, Łódź, Poland.